Betterment has been pushing the boundaries of online investing since Jon Stein and Eli Broverman founded the company in 2008.

 How to Start Your Betterment Everyday Account

-If you already have a Smart Saver account, Betterment will automatically upgrade you to an Everyday Savings account.
+If you already have a Smart Saver account, Betterment will automatically upgrade you to an Everyday Cash Reserve account.
 You don’t need to do anything.

 If you want some of the investment features of your Smart Saver account, though, you can opt to retain them.